 Ángel Cabrera

-Ángel Cabrera is the 12th president of the Georgia Institute of Technology.
-One of America’s leading research universities, Georgia Tech serves nearly 48,000 students through top-ranked graduate and undergraduate programs ranging from engineering and science to business, computing, design, and liberal arts, and receives $1.45 billion in annual research awards.
+Ángel Cabrera is the 12th president of the Georgia Institute of Technology, one of America’s leading research universities, serving nearly 48,000 students and conducting more than $1.4 billion in annual sponsored research.

-Cabrera came to Georgia Tech on Sept.
-1, 2019, after serving for seven years as president of George Mason University (GMU) in Virginia.
-During his presidency, GMU joined the top tier of research universities in the Carnegie Classification and was the fastest growing institution in the state.
-Before leading GMU, Cabrera was president of the Thunderbird School of Global Management, now part of Arizona State University, and dean of IE Business School in Madrid.
+Cabrera came to Georgia Tech after serving for seven years as president of George Mason University (GMU) in Virginia.
+During his presidency, GMU joined the top tier of research universities in the Carnegie Classification, became the largest and fastest-growing institution in the state, launched numerous academic and research programs, and established a campus in South Korea.
+Before GMU, Cabrera was president of the Thunderbird School of Global Management, now part of Arizona State University, and dean of IE Business School in Madrid.

 Cabrera has been named a “Young Global Leader” by the World Economic Forum, a “Star of Europe” by Bloomberg Businessweek, a “Henry Crown Fellow” by the Aspen Institute, and a “Great Immigrant” by the Carnegie Corporation of New York.
 He has received honorary degrees from Miami Dade College and Universidad Politécnica de Madrid.

 Cabrera serves on the boards of the National Geographic Society, Harvard College Visiting Committee, Atlanta Committee for Progress, Metro Atlanta Chamber, and Bankinter Innovation Foundation in Spain.
-He has served on the board of the Federal Reserve Bank of Richmond, the advisory boards of Georgia Tech and Instituto Tecnológico de Monterrey, and the corporate boards of three public companies.
+He has served on the board of the Federal Reserve Bank of Richmond, the advisory boards of Instituto Tecnológico de Monterrey and Georgia Tech (which he chaired), and the boards of three public companies.

 Cabrera earned his M.S. and Ph.D. in psychology and cognitive science from Georgia Tech, which he attended as a Fulbright Scholar.
 He also holds a B.S. and an M.S. in computer and electrical engineering from Universidad Politécnica de Madrid.
-His academic publications have been cited thousands of times, and he has been featured or quoted in leading media around the world.
+His academic publications have been cited thousands of times.

 He is married to management scholar and Georgia Tech classmate, Elizabeth.
-Their son, Alex, is a Georgia Tech graduate and currently a Ph.D. student at Carnegie Mellon University.
-Their daughter, Emilia, is a graduate of Harvard University.
+Their son, Alex, is a graduate of Georgia Tech and Carnegie Mellon University, and their daughter, Emilia, is a graduate of Harvard University.
 Cabrera is the first native of Spain to serve as president of an American university.

 Blank Space (medium)